Things to do

 Keep one weather backup

-Aquariums, moonshine tastings, mountain coasters, and easy food stops are useful when rain or tired legs veto the hiking plan.
+Aquariums, moonshine tastings, mountain coasters, and easy food stops are helpful when rain or tired legs veto the hiking plan.

 Do not chase every attraction